N0-man/n03an-folio/static/shariah.md

 - **Data and Technology Flywheel**

-⠀As a company amasses more data to refine its algorithms, for e.g., Google collects more data on user searches, it enters into a virtuous cycle: more data enhances the product’s algorithms, making the product more effective, which in turn attracts more users, providing Google with even more data to improve the product and on and on.
-I suspect this type of moat will play a larger role in future companies.
+⠀As a company amasses more data to refine its algorithms, for e.g., Google collects more data on user searches, it enters into a virtuous cycle: more data enhances the product’s algorithms, making the product more effective, which in turn attracts more users, providing Google with even more data to improve the product and on and on.I suspect this type of moat will play a larger role in future companies.
 While it’s advantageous for companies to have a moat, in today’s world of rapidly advancing technology, companies that rely too heavily on them and not enough on innovation are vulnerable.
 A case in point is Google's sudden drop in popularity after ChatGPT was introduced.